C242-PS009/cloud_playground/README.md

 **Trigger Location**: `pomodoro_sessions/{sessionId}`

 **Description**: This function is triggered when a document in the `pomodoro_sessions` collection is updated.
 It checks whether the Pomodoro session status has changed to completed.
-If it is completed, the function awards the user with 25 EXP.
+If it is completed, the function awards the user with 25 EXP and 10 Coins.

 **Steps**:
 - Retrieve the `userId` from the updated Pomodoro session document.
 - Check if the session status has changed from incomplete to complete.
-- Use a Firestore transaction to update the user's EXP in the `users` collection.
+- Use a Firestore transaction to update the user's EXP and coin balance in the `users` collection.

 **Logs**:
 - Logs success messages when EXP is added.